App and account authentication¶

 Note

-At this stage, the user will need to permit your application/service to access their trading accounts.
-As a result, it is imperative you provide the user with full understanding of what using your application/service will entail in terms of permissions and data storage/processing.
+At this stage, the user will need to permit your application or service to access their trading accounts.
+As a result, it is imperative you provide the user with a full understanding of what using your application or service will require regarding permissions, data storage and data processing.

 This URI has the following query parameters.